dart-lang/site-www/src/_articles/dart-vm/io.md

 ---
 title: "An Introduction to the dart:io Library"
-description: "An introduction to the Dart I/O library, which is aimed at server-side code that runs in Flutter and the standalone Dart VM."
+description: "An introduction to the Dart I/O library, which is aimed at code that runs in Flutter and the standalone Dart VM."
 original-date: 2012-03-01
-date: 2018-08-28
+date: 2018-08-30
 category: dart-vm
 ---